shopanza/first-example/README.md

 User's won't be able to remove News Paper from the library Also, the resources belongs to one category: Kids, Science, entertainment;

+UPDATED:

+Can't make jar from Intellij.
+Open the project and run it, if you have any question, just write 'help' and hit enter.